hristog/hristog.github.io/src/entries/running_python_scripts_on_your_android_device.md

 # Python[^google_play_screenshot] on Termux
-Once you've got Termux [installed][termux_google_play] in your Android environment, you simply need a couple of straightforward steps to update your packages and install Python.
+Once you've got Termux [installed][termux_google_play] in your Android environment, you simply need a couple of straightforward steps[^termux_permissions] to update your packages and install Python.
 Fortunately, Termux provides support for both versions of Python - v2 (intensely branded as "Legacy Python" in the recent history of the language) and v3.

 [^google_play_screenshot]: Never mind that the bottom tab, in the Google Play screenshot displayed above, is occupied by source code in another programming language (which we'll pretend we're unfamiliar with, and looks like a variety of Assembly langauge to us), which for all intents and purposes of this post can be thought of as Python :)

+[^termux_permissions]: Keep in mind you'll need to enable access and write storage permissions at the app level, for Termux.

 ```bash
 $ apt update && apt upgrade